eduardo45MP/RussianTrainingHub/pages/typing/typing.md

 ## Overview

-The `typing` module contains the logic and UI handling for character-level typing games.
-These games train the user to mentally map between the Cyrillic and Latin (ABNT2) keyboard layouts, improving typing speed and familiarity with Russian orthography.
+The `typing` module provides the core functionality for character-based and word-based Russian typing practice.
+It focuses on training users to mentally map between Cyrillic and Latin (ABNT2) keyboard layouts and reinforcing Russian orthography through repetition and feedback.

 ---